cucumber/cucumber-jvm/datatable/README.md

 **TableRowTransformer => a list of objects**

-1. Determine the type the object.
+1. Determine the type of the object.
-2. If no type could be determined assume it to be string.
+2. If no type could be determined, assume it to be string.
 3. Lookup the TableRowTransformer for that type.
 4. Apply the transformer to each row.

 **TableTransformer => an object**

-1. Determine the type the object.
+1. Determine the type of the object.
 2. Lookup the TableTransformer for that type.
 4. Apply the transformer to the table.

 **Combined => a map of keys and values**

 Maps can be created combining the previous transformers.